Culture of Thailand: Reading and Internet

 Eighty-eight percent of Thai people read books and spend an average of 28 minutes per day doing so, according to a poll conducted by the Thai Publishers and Booksellers Association (PUBAT) and Chulalongkorn University's Faculty of Economics and Research Centre for Social and Business Development.

-A total of 3,432 Thais aged 15–69 in 12 provinces, including Bangkok, Chiang Mai, Songkhla, Nakhon Si Thamarat, Nakhon Ratchsima, and Khon Kaen, were interviewed from December 2014 to January 2015.
-While 88% of Thai respondents said they read books, 12% said they did not.
-They cited as reasons lack of time, bad eyesight, and dislike of reading.

-Averaged over the entire population, Thais spend 28 minutes a day reading books.
-The reading sub-set of the population averages 46 minutes a day.
-Of this group, those aged under 20 spend the most time reading books, 56 minutes a day.
-That figure shrinks as people age until they reach 61, when people tend to get back into reading.

-By comparison, 71% of Thais use the Internet almost every day for an average of 92 minutes.
-Those who spend most time on the Internet are people under 20, on average 224 minutes a day, while those over 61 spend ten minutes a day on-line.

 In 2013 the Thai National Statistical Office conducted a reading survey that found that Thais aged over six spent an average of 37 minutes a day reading.
 The survey was not focused specifically on reading books, but also reading journals, the Internet, tablet computers, and smart phones.